mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/defining-entities.md

 ### PostgreSQL native enums

 By default, the PostgreSQL driver, represents enums as a text columns with check constraints.
-Since v6, you can opt-in for a native enums by setting the `nativeEnumName` option.
+Since v6, you can opt in for a native enums by setting the `nativeEnumName` option.

 <Tabs
 groupId="entity-def"